Medieval Literature and Society: A Tutorial for Historians

 Orality, Performance, and Poetic Power

 Another key point is the orality of much of this literature.
 Culhwch ac Olwen is highly oral, full of alliteration, repetition, rhythm, and tongue twisters.
-But this is clearest in the incredibly long list of 800 often rhyming names which runs to five pages in the Red Book of Hergest featuring names such as Gwawrddydd Cyfarch, from the uplands of hell, Morfan son of Tegid, said to be so ugly he was believed to be a demon, Sandde Pryd Angel, said to be so beautiful he was believed to be an angel, and Sol, who could stand all day on one leg.
-The oral performance of this list clearly demonstrates the mastery of the performer in both memorising and being able to read out such a long list filled with tongue twisters.
+This is clearest in the incredibly long list of 800 often rhyming names which runs to five pages in the Red Book of Hergest featuring names such as Gwawrddydd Cyfarch, from the uplands of hell, Morfan son of Tegid, said to be so ugly he was believed to be a demon, Sandde Pryd Angel, said to be so beautiful he was believed to be an angel, and Sol, who could stand all day on one leg.
+The oral performance of this list would have clearly demonstrated the mastery of the performer in both memorising and being able to read out such a long list filled with tongue twisters.

 The social prestige of poets was closely linked to their skill in oral performance.
-This is reflected in narrative episodes, such as in the Fourth Branch of the Mabinogi, with the wizard Gwydion’s arrival at Pryderi’s court disguised as a poet reflects the social prestige and mobility associated with poets, who could travel freely between courts and expect hospitality in return for their art.
+This is reflected in narrative episodes, such as in the Fourth Branch of the Mabinogi, where the wizard Gwydion’s arrival at Pryderi’s court disguised as a poet reflects the social prestige and mobility associated with poets, who could travel freely between courts and expect hospitality in return for their art.
 This brief episode offers a glimpse of the real-world customs underlying such narratives, where poets were welcomed as bearers of praise, satire, and entertainment.

 Comparable attitudes appear in the Irish tradition, where poets were central figures in literary and social life.
 Early Irish sources often attribute real power to the spoken word.
 The Annals of Ulster, for instance, record that in 1414 the English Lord Lieutenant of Ireland was said to have been killed by satire, and tales of the firt filed (death by rhyme), suggest a poet’s words were believed to have the power to harm their target.